geckooooo/absclock/README.md

 * Each time component is a subcomponent of the prior one (immediate left).
 * Values for each time element are in chronological order.
+* Time at the level of days, hours, etc. is represented in UTC.
 * Time units greater than the year are based on International Commission on Stratigraphy (ICS) geochronology.

 > [!NOTE]